1587/speaking-exam/00-part5.md

 ```
 Yes, Of course, disagreements need to be resolved.

-The disagreement mean thatsome information is  still  unclear,
+The disagreement means that, some information is  still  unclear,
 Not to resolve it, will slow down the progress of the project.
-we may not meet the deadline, which means the project will fail.
+we may not meet the deadline,  the project will fail.

 I have led many projects, every successfull project has disagreement,
 i just resolved them as quickly as possible.